slothbear/farmer_otto/readme.md

 end
 ```

-Farmer Otto uses the conventions of the Ruby programming language to specify what Otto should do.
-Some of it might look a little geeky, but there are only a few concepts you need to learn.
-Check the Wiki for tutorials.
+Farmer Otto uses the conventions of the Ruby programming language to specify
+what Otto should do.
+Some of it might look a little geeky, but there are only
+a few concepts you need to learn.
+Check the [[Wiki]] for tutorials.

 Still too hard?
 Let me know; perhaps we can make it even simpler.
+If someone
-If someone else has already written a script for your task, you might not have to learn anything -- just run it.
+else has already written a script for your task, you might not have to learn
+anything – just run the script.

 ## prerequisites